 Think of this as your operating manual.
 What do people need to know about you in order for you to be most effective at your job?
 This should be a templated document so every employee is asked the same questions.
 A user guide should also be a fun task to complete.
 The length should be determined by the author!
 Do not limit employees!

-The best part is that the user guide can be used as an icebreaker when introducing new employees to the company.
+The best part is that the user guide can be used as an User Guides when introducing new employees to the company.
 Or when the new hire is paired with another employee for training or onboarding purposes.
 Finally, make the user guide easy to share.
 We recommend tools like Google docs or Dropbox where other team members can collaborate on the document, leave comments, emoji’s, etc.

 Questions to Consider and a Few Do’s and Don’t’s